drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## ⚡️ Introduction

-`Simple YouTube Age Restriction Bypass` is a simple tool designed to bypass age restrictions on YouTube videos.
+`YouTube Age Restriction Bypass` is a simple tool designed to bypass age restrictions on YouTube videos.
 It allows users to easily view content that is normally restricted due to age restrictions imposed by YouTube.

 This tool aims to provide a seamless and hassle-free experience for users who may encounter age restrictions while browsing or accessing YouTube content.
 By bypassing these restrictions, it enables users to access the desired content without the need to create or log in with a YouTube account.